 Android Getting started

-This multistep quickstart guide will walk you through managing authentication in your android apps with Auth0.
+This quickstart guide walks you through managing authentication with Auth0 in your Android apps.

-Each tutorial in the series includes a link to its corresponding sample project.
+Each tutorial in the series includes a link to a sample project.
 You can find all the samples here.

 Create a Client